-FAQs for Hiring a Licensed Electrician
+Hiring a Licensed Electrician

 Learn how to hire a Minneapolis licensed electrician who makes safety and quality their priority.
 Here are some answers to commonly asked questions from Sternberg Electric.

-Question: How do I choose an electrician?
+How do I choose an electrician?

 A licensed electrician is required for most electrical repairs, maintenance and installations.
 Don’t take an electrician’s qualifications for granted.